 Line the edges of your plate or bowl with skittles.
 This will help the colors spread evenly.

-Pour water carefully over the skittles using just enough to cover the bottom of your container.
+Pour warm water carefully over the skittles using just enough to cover the bottom of your container.

 Watch as the color spreads right before your eyes!
 It is truly amazing what skittles and water can do!